Get an annual AARP membership for only $9. Offer ends 12/11.

 Quick Tip: Check out our list of this year’s best hearing aids to compare Otofonix to other top options.

 The Sona’s key features include Bluetooth compatibility, “adaptive” technology, and what they call customized hearing.
-These features will come in handy for seniors who want a device that can be controlled and adjusted from your phone.
+These features are handy for seniors who want a device that can be controlled and adjusted from your phone.

 After unboxing the devices, I installed the smartphone app and ran through the app-based hearing test, which is delivered through the hearing aids.
 I like this “in-situ” test because it takes the patient’s ear canal acoustics into account when testing.
 If you have results from a recent standard audiogram, you can also input them into the app.